AndersDeath/diary2/000-current.md

 # 06 September - Tuesday - Saint-Perersburg

 This day was wuite usuall.
 I did nothing new.
+I had a plan to start writing an article, but I couldn't do this.